Aztec calendar: Reconstruction of the Calendar

+In the last century scholars have made multiple models reconstructing the Calendar.

+The Xiuhmachiotl is a contemporary digital reconstruction project that presents multiple Mesoamerican calendrical systems in an integrated interface.
+Its implementation combines a 260-day Tonalpohualli, a 365-day Xiuhpohualli, a Venus-focused Citlalpohualli, a nine-day Night Lord sequence, lunar and Long Count displays, and additional astronomical visualisation tools.
+The project distinguishes between reconstructed ceremonial calendar coordinates, arithmetic mean-cycle models, and bounded ephemeris-derived planetary-event data.

-In the last century scholars had tried to reconstruct the Calendar.
-One version was proposed by Professor Rafael Tena of the Instituto Nacional de Antropología e Historia, based on the studies of Sahagún and Alfonso Caso of the National Autonomous University of Mexico.
+Another version was proposed by Professor Rafael Tena of the Instituto Nacional de Antropología e Historia, based on the studies of Sahagún and Alfonso Caso of the National Autonomous University of Mexico.
 His correlation argues that the first day of the Mexica year was February 13 of the old Julian calendar or February 23 of the current Gregorian calendar.

 Using the same count, it has been the date of the birth of Huitzilopochtli, the end of the year and a cycle or "Tie of the Years", and the New Fire Ceremony, day-sign 1 Tecpatl of the year 2 Acatl, corresponding to the date February 22.
 A correlation by independent researcher Ruben Ochoa interprets pre-Columbian codices, to reconstruct the calendar, while ignoring most primary colonial sources that contradict this idea, using a method that proposes to connect the year count to the vernal equinox and placing the first day of the year on the first day after the equinox.

 José Genaro Emiliano Medina Ramos, a senior native nahua philosopher from San Lucas Atzala in the state of Puebla, proposes a multidisciplinary calendar reconstruction in náhuatl (‘centro de Puebla’ variant) according with his own nahua cosmosvision; and relying on Ochoa's correlation and on Tena's presuppositions as well.
 His proposal was translated to Spanish and English, and codified as an academic webpage in 2023.

 Unfortunately, both Ochoa and Medina correlations go against strong evidence pointed out by scholars about the Mexica start of day and of the lack of a leap day in all Mesoamerican calendars.

 In this regard, some Mexican groups such as Kaltonak, are proposing a reconstruction of the calendar based on astronomical, archaeological and historical evidence.